Introduced by Rep. Tom McMillin (R) on October 16, 2013

 To require law enforcement agencies to file detailed reports on their criminal asset seizures (which in many cases involve individuals charged with a crime but not convicted).
 The reports would have to include details about the alleged crime and pre-seizure investigations, whether the person was convicted, descriptions of the seized or forfeited assets, whether the property was returned if the person was not convicted, the disposition of the property including any fees charged to the owner, how the agency used money from the sale of the assets and more.
+Official Text and Analysis.

-Referred to the House Criminal Justice Committee on October 16, 2013.
+Referred to the House Criminal Justice Committee on October 16, 2013

-Reported in the House on April 30, 2014, with the recommendation that the bill be referred to the Committee on Oversight.
+With the recommendation that the bill be referred to the Committee on Oversight.

-Referred to the House Oversight Committee on April 30, 2014.
+Referred to the House Oversight Committee on April 30, 2014

-Reported in the House on June 3, 2014, with the recommendation that the substitute (H-3) be adopted and that the bill then pass.
+With the recommendation that the substitute (H-3) be adopted and that the bill then pass.